ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.hidden.md

 default        28b0e7d18da9417ea85b2ba308088657   true            ACTIVE
 ```

-If you want to use the 'default' resource group, you can set your target resource group with the following command:
+If you want to use the **default** resource group, you can set your target resource group with the following command:

 ```sh
 VMWARE_RG=$(ibmcloud resource groups --output json | jq -r '.[] | select(.name == "default")'.id)
 ```
 {: codeblock}

-If you want to create a new resource group for your VMware assets e.g. with a name 'VMware', you can use the following commands:
+If you want to create a new resource group for your VMware assets e.g. with a name **VMware**, you can use the following commands:

 ```sh
 VMWARE_RG_NAME="VMware"